GabeScott/standard-works-vault/General Conference/1997 October - Teachers, the Timeless Key.md

 # Teachers, the Timeless Key

-*By Harold G. Hillam - Of the Presidency of the Seventy*
+By Elder Harold G. Hillam - *Of the Presidency of the Seventy*

 *Given in the October session of the 1997 General Conference*

+>*Regardless of life’s circumstances or the nature of one’s calling, all members of the Church have the opportunity to teach and to testify.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/10/teachers-the-timeless-key?lang=eng)